vishnukumarkvs/notes/Interview.md

 # Springboot

 1. How so u recognize a springboot project
-   - If the main method has @Springb
+   - If the main method has @SpringbootApplication annotation

+2.